Bipolar Disorder: Facts, Statistics, and Treatment

 Then there’s the other end of the disorder, which is depression.
 Remember that some patients will have depression for years before developing a manic episode.
 That’s why many people with bipolar disorder are misdiagnosed with depressive disorder.
 Unlike a manic episode, a depressive episode is characterized by a depressed mood and a loss of interest or pleasure in things and activities that the person previously enjoyed.
 These symptoms must be present for at least two weeks to qualify as depression:

 - Depressed mood for most of the day, almost every day for two weeks

 - Loss of interest or pleasure in activities and hobbies previously enjoyed

 - Weight changes, loss or increase in appetite

 - Increased purposeless activity like pacing a room or rocking back and forth

 - Decreased energy levels

 - Thoughts of death or attempts of suicide

-There are some cases when individuals mistake themselves for bipolar simply because they experience mood swings.
-And while it’s absolutely normal for most people to go through ups and downs, the marker of bipolar disorder is that its symptoms will interfere with daily functioning.
+Some cases occur when individuals mistake themselves for bipolar simply because they experience mood swings.
+And while it’s normal for most people to go through ups and downs, the marker of bipolar disorder is that its symptoms will interfere with daily functioning.